sdiehl/stephendiehl.com/posts/category1.md

 elements.
 Instead elements arise only out of their relationships between each other.

-This tutorial is a humble attempt to provide a bridge between the mathematical literature and the everyday language of the working Haskell programming programmer.
+This tutorial is a humble attempt to provide a bridge between the dense literature and an easy introduction to category theory for Haskell programmers.

 ### Categories